 Before you can apply sealant, you must thoroughly clean the deck of all dirt and build-up.
 Debris clogging the spaces between deck boards should first be blasted out with a powerful nozzle on a garden hose or a power washer.
 The water can also help dilute any chemicals that may inadvertently come into contact with plants and grass.
 (Even with mild solutions may contain plant-killing bleach.)
 Products with a base of non-chlorine bleach base or oxalic acid are used to eliminate discoloration and stains.
 Bleach-based products eliminate mildew, while acid-based materials handle graying and stains.
 But, be aware that bleach used to kill mildew can also leave a surface drab and washed-out.
 For these problems, an acid-based deck restoration product should be used.

-Need to find a pro for your deck care?Find Pros
+Ready to start your deck care?Find Pros

 Be sure to read the cleaning solution directions and warnings thoroughly.
 The solutions can usually be brushed onto the deck using a broom or it can be sprayed on with a power washer under low pressure.
 In general, the more powerful the chemical, the less scrubbing will be necessary.
 Scrubbing can be done by hand using a basic scrub brush or a push broom.
 After waiting the directed length of time for the chemicals to do their work, thoroughly rinse the deck.
 High-powered jets can be helpful, but too much pressure can gouge wood or cause the grain to become exaggerated.